Questions you should ask your wedding photographer

 Do you get the rights to the photos?

 This is probably the most important questions you should ask your photographer.
-Back in the day, it was common practice for photographers to NOT give clients access to digital files.
+Back in the day, it was common practice for photographers to NOT give clients access to the edited files.
 Doing this, clients are then obliged to print photographs via the actual company.

 These companies may give you rights to the photographs only if you have purchased a certain amount of prints, or they might give you the rights to that particular photo if you have purchased the print.